 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 ASU No. 2014-09 establishes principles for recognizing revenue upon the transfer of promised goods or services to customers, in an amount that reflects the expected consideration received in exchange for those goods or services.
 ASU 2014-09 is effective for the Company in 2018.
-The guidance may be applied retrospectively to each prior period presented or retrospectively with the cumulative effect recognized as of the date of initial application.
-The Company does not expect the adoption will have a significant effect on the Company's financial statements as the recognition of interest income has been scoped out of the guidance and it does not expect its other revenue sources to be significantly affected.
-The Company will continue to evaluate the potential impact of this ASU, including determining which transition method to apply.
+The Company will use the modified retrospective method for transition with the cumulative effect recognized as of the date of initial application with no restatement of prior periods.
+The Company does not expect the adoption will have a significant effect on the Company's consolidated financial statements as the recognition of interest income has been scoped out of the guidance and noninterest income recognition is expected to be similar to current revenue recognition practices.
+The Company expects its disclosures with respect to its noninterest income will increase as a result of this guidance.

 In January 2016, the FASB issued ASU 2016-01, Recognition and Measurement of Financial Assets and Liabilities.
-This makes significant changes in GAAP related to certain aspects of recognition, measurement, presentation and disclosure of financial instruments.
-The changes provided for in this ASU include the following: (1) require most equity investments to be measured at fair value with changes in fair value recognized in net income; however, an entity may choose to measure equity investments that do not have readily determinable fair values at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer; (2) for equity investments without readily determinable fair values, require a qualitative assessment to identify impairment, and if a qualitative assessment indicates that impairment exists, requiring an entity to measure the investment at fair value: (3) eliminate the requirement to disclose the methods and significant assumptions used to estimate the fair value that is required to be disclosed for financial instruments measured at amortized cost on the balance sheet; (4) require use of the exit price notion when measuring the fair value of financial instruments for disclosure purposes; (5) require an entity to present separately in other comprehensive income the portion of the total change in the fair value of a liability resulting from a change in the instrument-specific credit risk when the entity has elected to measure the liability at fair value in accordance with the fair value option for financial instruments (at December 31, 2016 and 2015, the

-Company has no liabilities for which the fair value measurement option has been elected); (6) require separate presentation of financial assets and financial liabilities by measurement category and form of financial asset (that is, securities or loans and receivables) on the balance sheet or the accompanying notes to the financial statements; and (7) clarify that an entity should evaluate the need for a valuation allowance on a deferred tax asset related to available-for-sale securities in combination with the entity's other deferred tax assets.
-The amendments in this Update will become effective for the Company in 2018.
-The Company is in the process of evaluating the potential impact of adopting this ASU.
+This makes significant changes in U.S. GAAP related to certain aspects of recognition, measurement, presentation and disclosure of financial instruments.
+The changes provided for in this ASU include the following: (1) require most equity investments to be measured at fair value with changes in fair value recognized in net income; however, an entity may choose to measure equity investments that do not have readily determinable fair values at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer; (2) for equity investments without readily determinable fair values, require a qualitative assessment to identify impairment, and if a qualitative assessment indicates that impairment exists, requiring an entity to measure the investment at fair value: (3) eliminate the requirement to disclose the methods and significant assumptions used to estimate the fair value that is required to be disclosed for financial instruments measured at amortized cost on the balance sheet; (4) require use of the exit price notion when measuring the fair value of financial instruments for disclosure purposes; (5) require an entity to present separately in other comprehensive income the portion of the total change in the fair value of a liability resulting from a change in the instrument-specific credit risk when the entity has elected to measure the liability at fair value in accordance with the fair value option for financial instruments (at December 31, 2017 and 2016, the Company has no liabilities for which the fair value measurement option has been elected); (6) require separate presentation of financial assets and financial liabilities by measurement category and form of financial asset (that is, securities or loans and receivables) on the balance sheet or the accompanying notes to the financial statements; and (7) clarify that an entity should evaluate the need for a valuation allowance on a deferred tax asset related to available-for-sale securities in combination with the entity's other deferred tax assets.
+The amendments in this ASU will become effective for the Company in 2018.
+The ASU will be applied by means of a cumulative-effect adjustment to the balance sheet as of the beginning of the year of adoption.
+The amendments related to equity securities without readily determinable fair values should be applied prospectively.
+While the Company is in the process of evaluating the potential impact of adopting this ASU, it does not expect it will have a material impact on the consolidated financial statements.